kelexine/freedreno_wiki/Mode-Database.md

-on current kernels, the pixel clk setting code (in mach-msm) supports only a fixed set of frequencies.
+On current kernels, the pixel clk setting code (in mach-msm) supports only a fixed set of frequencies.
 To keep track of what frequencies are needed, this page is to keep track of different modes.
 Please add to it, but be sure to avoid duplicates.
 You can find these values for your monitor in `/var/log/Xorg.0.log` or drm debug kernel traces.

+## Mode Table

 Keep sorted by pixel clock:

                                 pixclk
                                   |